YACON: Smallanthus sonchifolius

 Peruvian Ground Apple

-While a fairly common plant to organic gardeners and permaculturists Yacon deserves to be more widely grown.
-It is a vegetable that produces a delicious root crop, and best of all it is hardy and virtually maintenance free.
+IT IS A VEGETABLE THAT PRODUCES A DELICIOUS ROOT TUBER, and best of all it is hardy and virtually maintenance free.
 I tossed a piece of this down the bottom of the garden and six months later had a two metre high plant that yielded about 4 kilos of edible tubers.
 No watering, no feeding and no pests!

-Native to the Andean South American countries it has value eaten raw – where it tastes like crunchy ‘pine’ flavoured apple, or roasted where it takes on a caramelized taste.
+NATIVE TO THE ANDEAN SOUTH AMERICAN COUNTRIES it has value eaten raw – where it tastes like a crunchy ‘pine’ flavoured apple, or roasted where it takes on a caramelized taste.

-Plant the purplish ‘corms’, that appear on top of the tubers, in autumn and harvest after flowering in June/July.
+• Plant the purplish ‘corms’, that appear on top of the tubers, in autumn and harvest after flowering in June/July.
 Like pumpkin – the flavour and texture of the edible tubers improve if stored in a cool, dark, shady place for a week or so.

-It gets to about 2m or so and will grow in sun to semi-shade.
+’ It gets to about 2m or so and will grow in sun to semi-shade.
 It is best grown in a perennial bed alongside larger edible plants.
 I grow alongside turmeric, galangal, sweet potato and cassava where it seems quite happy.

-Take care when harvesting as the tubers are very brittle and will not store if damaged.
+’ Take care when harvesting as the tubers are very brittle and will not store if damaged.
 It is delicious ‘raw’, tasting like a crunchy apple, or can be roasted like potato.

-TIP: for roasting, cut into bit sized pieces and toss with olive oil, balsamic vinegar, salt and pepper and bake for 20-30mins at 180C in a roasting tray.
+TIP: for roasting, cut into bit sized pieces and toss with olive oil, balsamic vinegar, salt and pepper and bake for 20-30 mins at 180 C in a roasting tray.

 FOR MORE TIPS ON WHAT TO PLANT WHEN IN THE SUBTROPICAL GARDEN GO TO THIS LINK